Do you keep backups of my files?

 We make both on-site backups (for quick retrieval) and off-site backups (for disaster recovery).

-The backups listed in your control panel are the on-site backups, although they are on separate physical disks on separate servers to increase redundancy.
-They're not just "snapshots" on the same disk, like the "backups" offered by some companies.
+The backups listed in your control panel are the on-site backups, although they’re on separate physical disks on separate servers to increase redundancy.
+They’re not just “snapshots” on the same disk, like the “backups” offered by some companies.

 Do you guarantee the availability of backups?

-We make backups as part of our planning to recover from various disasters, including data erasure, hard drive or server failures, and data center destruction.
+We make backups as part of our planning to recover from various disasters, including data erasure, ransomware, hard drive or server failures, and even destruction of our data center.

-We're glad to make our backup system available to customers, too, because it can be very useful.
-However, we should emphasize that we cannot guarantee any backups (the "DATA BACKUP DISCLAIMER" section of our Terms of Service has a specific notice about this).
+We’re glad to make our backup system available to customers, too, because it can be very useful.
+However, we can’t guarantee any backups in a legal sense (the "DATA BACKUP DISCLAIMER" section of our Terms of Service has a specific notice about this).

 Although we use and test our backup system regularly and consider it reliable, technical problems could prevent us from being able to restore any particular backup listed in your control panel.
 And of course, we may not have data from the particular moment you want to restore.